MorickClive/MorickClive/README.md

 Hi there!

-Welcome to the heap of repositories that form the insight into my coding practices & developments.
+Welcome to the heap of repositories that comprise of my coding practices & developments.

 > Currently I'm maintaining my "Vale Project", it serves as a refresher project - allowing me to maintain my skills and explore new programming techniques.
 > You can view this endeavour and it's sub repositories here: